srfoster65/simple_logging_config/docs/design.md

 ## Implementation

 simple_logging_config creates logging handlers at the root level.
 This means that these handlers will be available to all modules unless specifically overridden.

-This has the additional consequence that logging will be enabled for all modules.
+### Handlers

-### 3 types of handlers are defined
+3 types of handlers are defined

 - Console
 - File
 - Rotating File

+### Formatters

-### 2 message output formats are defined
+2 message output formats are defined

 - Brief
 - Detailed

 Note: It is possiible to customise the output format for a specific handler using environment variables.

+### Pre-defined Configs

-### Combinations of these options are made available via pre-defined configurations
+Combinations of these options are made available via pre-defined configurations

 1. dual
     - console: brief